 2. Shetland Folk Festival

-The Shetland Folk Festival is an authentic celebration and a treat for all folk enthusiasts.
+The Shetland Folk Festival is one of the traditional scottish festival and a treat for all folk enthusiasts.
 This amazing festival has been happening for the last four decades and is growing bigger and better with each passing year.
 It welcomes all the international, British and Scottish artists to perform.
 From traditional pub theaters to private gigs to workshops and youth-based programs, a lot is going to happen during this Scottish festival 2022.

 3. Up Helly Aa

 Up Helly Aa is one of the famous festivals in Scotland.
-It is Britain’s biggest fire festival and is organized on the last Tuesday of every January.
-It refers to an assortment of fire festivals which are annually held at the Shetland Islands of Scotland in the middle of winter to mark the end of the Yule season.
+It is Britain’s biggest fire festival and is organised on the last Tuesday of every January.
+It refers to an assortment of fire festivals in Scotland which are annually held at the Shetland Islands in the middle of winter to mark the end of the Yule season.
 The festival involves a procession of up to a thousand guisers in Lerwick.
 Over 900 brightly dressed “guisers” tail the Jarl’s squadron of Vikings through the unlit streets of the town with candles.
 The official ceremony ends with a spectacular blaze of 800 flaming torches.
 It was tagged among the most enjoyed festivals in Scotland in 2018.

 4. Dumfries & Galloway Wild Spring Festival